Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How did the ACA affect Medicaid estate recovery?

-When the Affordable Care Act (ACA) allowed states to expand Medicaid to enrollees ages 19 – 64 with incomes up to 138 percent of the federal poverty level, a new group of Medicaid enrollees between ages 55 and 64 began facing potential estate recovery in states that recovered costs that were not long-term care related.
+When the Affordable Care Act (ACA) allowed states to expand Medicaid to enrollees ages 19 – 64 with incomes up to 138% of the federal poverty level, a new group of Medicaid enrollees between ages 55 and 64 began facing potential estate recovery in states that recovered costs that were not long-term care related.

 You can click on your state on this map to learn more about how Medicaid estate recovery is handled.